anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

-* **Acts 11.1-18** continues the series in Acts, recounting the spread of the gospel to the Gentiles. **Psalm 148** invites 'all peoples' and all creation to 'Praise the Lord'.
+* **Acts 11.1-18** continues the series in Acts, recounting the spread of the gospel to the Gentiles. **Psalm 148** [or 148.1-6] invites 'all peoples' and all creation to 'Praise the Lord'.
 * (For the alternative first reading, **Baruch 3.9-15, 32 &ndash; 4.4**, or **Genesis 22.1-18**, see Easter Vigil.)
 * **Revelation 21.1-6** continues the series in Revelation, featuring the end of death.
 * **John 13.31-35** continues the series in John, and begins a series on the 'farewell discourse', which continues on Sundays until Pentecost.
 Jesus begins to prepare his disciples for his departure.